 EH: Yes.
 I’ve been there 8 or maybe 10 times.
 My father had a company there and we would go and visit.
 In fact, we were there just maybe a couple of years ago.
 I took my whole family down; we came from Yamaguchi prefecture.
 And so we went to visit the valley from whence we came, where my grandfather emigrated from.
 My grandmother came from Hofu and my maternal grandparents came pretty much from the Iwakumi area; so we visited all of that.
 My brother and sister had never quite seen it before.
 And it was lovely, it was a lovely trip.
 I love Japan.

-SG: I’m so glad to hear that.
-And my (Japanese) wife will be glad, too. (laughs)
+SG: I’m glad to hear that. (laughs)

 EH: Oh, yes, My sister’s partner said, you know after having visited Japan she said, it is absolutely the most sophisticated culture on Earth.
 They have thought of everything down to the nth degree, and I feel she’s absolutely right.
 And I’m glad she appreciated that about the Japanese sensibility.
 Everything is thought of, to the minutest detail, which sometimes can work towards their detriment; I think it curtails their spontaneity.